 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-John Ronald Reuel Tolkien (Harry Gilby) has just lost his mother, even though he is still just a boy.
-Him and his little brother end up in foster care, are moved to a new city, and are placed in a foster home where they have a new foster sister named Edith (Mimi Keene).
+John Ronald Reuel Tolkien (Harry Gilby) has lost his mother, even though he is still just a boy.
+He and his little brother end up in foster care, are moved to a new city, and are placed in a foster home where they have a new foster sister named Edith (Mimi Keene).
 Edith is a talented young pianist, and John has a gift in understanding languages, as well as a talent for telling stories.
 He struggles to find his place in a new school, but he forms a brotherhood with a few passionate and eager fellow students.

 The Pros & Cons

 |The Pros||The Cons|

 Lily Collins (+5pts)

 I liked this character, both for the actors who played him and because I got to learn a bit more about the man who created an iconic story that I really enjoyed.
 Before seeing this movie, all I knew about J. R. R. Tolkien was that he was in World War I, and that he wrote The Hobbit and The Lord of the Rings.
 His stories have had a massive influence on modern culture and they have continued to inspire writers to this day.
 I enjoyed learning about the life of the person who wrote these stories, even though I am sure that the filmmakers took some creative liberties with his story.
 Either way, the movie added context to an iconic, influential writer who I previously knew very little about.